 Six staff submitted questionnaire responses.
 Staff responses indicated that they felt patient care was safe, effective, that patients were treated with compassion and that the service was well led.
-All staff indicated that they were very satisfied with each of these areas of patient care.
-Five staff responses included comments.
-Staff described the practice as being well managed, caring and supportive.
+All staff indicated that they were satisfied or very satisfied with each of these areas of patient care.